ianfucci/nightshift/README.md

 `nightshift get 4493 --custom H N CA`

 By default 16 slices are generated, this can be altered with the `--slices` option (i.e. `slices 32` or `slices 1` for a 2D projection).
 The `--project` parameter can take a value of 1, 2 or 3 which chooses which dimension to project on.
-For a 3D HNCA (though this can currently only be for i or i-1):
+For a 3D HNCA (NOTE: you must escape with double quotes):

-`nightshift get 4493 --custom H N CA --project 2 --slices 32`
+`nightshift get 4493 --custom H N (CA CA-1) --project 2 --slices 32`

 Plus and minus can also be used on 3D correlations: